Scarzard/Audio_Unity/README.md

 # AudioUnityIntegration

-Made by JoanBarduena, VictorChen, MarcGarcia, JosepLleal
+## Made by Joan Barduena, Victor Chen, Marc Garcia, Josep Lleal

-## 1. Bring the silence in the Allegro Kingdom to an end by summoning the magic of music
+#### 1. Bring the silence in the Allegro Kingdom to an end by summoning the magic of music

 - [x] **Main goal**: Add background music to the Title Screen scene (WAG_TitleScreen_V1.wav)